aktersnurra/gustafrydholm.xyz/content/recipes/detroit-style-pizza.md

 - Chili flakes

 1. Add the sausage
-2. Add cheese
+2. Add cheese, don't forget to make a cheese crown!!
 3. Add black pepper and chili flakes
-4. Add pizza sauce
+4. Place in the oven and bake the pizza until golden
+5. Take out the pizza and add the sauce and pepperoni
-5. Place in the oven for 25 min and check and see, we want color!!
+6. Place in the oven again and bake until nice color and the pepperoni "koppar sig"

 # Source